 OpenJDK is an open source version of Java Development Kit and is available on most Linux package repositories.
 Sadly, the version is quite outdated since Java programs today are compiled for the latest Java Environment (which is now version 10), the package found on most Linux repositories is still in previous stable release ie., v1.8.
 This article will guide you on how to install the latest OpenJDK on your Linux computer, and how to set its environment variables so you can start right away with your Java project.

 To download OpenJDK head over to the website jdk and click on the “Ready for use” link.

 Under Downloads heading, select the Linux tar.gz link.
 Now, this is nothing like the deb or rpm file you normally download to install a Linux program on your computer.
 However, it has an advantage and that is such tarballs are reliable for distributing Linux software across multiple Linux distributions since it would work on almost all of them.

-If you are cautious of what you download from the Internet, make sure you click that sha256 link and verify with the Linux tarball you just downloaded.
+If you are cautious of what you download from the Internet, make sure you click that sha256 link and verify it with the Linux tarball you just downloaded.